Do Spouses of 100% Disabled Veterans Get Benefits?

 Healthcare Benefits for Spouses

 When a veteran has a permanent 100% disability rating or a permanent classification of total disability due to individual unemployability (TDIU), their spouse may be entitled to healthcare benefits.
-The Civilian Health and Medical Program of the Department of Veterans’ Affairs (CHAMPVA)
+The Civilian Health and Medical Program of the Department of Veterans’ Affairs (CHAMPVA) operates much like private or employer-based medical insurance.

 Educational Benefits for Spouses